MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 With the return value of `crend` (suitably decremented), the `deque` object can’t be modified.

-`crend` can be used to test to whether a reverse iterator has reached the end of its deque.
+`crend` can be used to test to whether a reverse iterator has reached the end of its `deque`.

 The value returned by `crend` shouldn't be dereferenced.